dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo10-getlohobjectsizethreshold-method.md

  [out] The large object heap threshold in bytes.

 ## Remarks
- Objects larger than the Large Object Heap threshold will be allocated on the Large object heap.
+ Objects larger than the large object heap threshold will be allocated on the large object heap.

 ## Requirements
  **Platforms:** See [System Requirements](../../../../docs/framework/get-started/system-requirements.md).